 Each Christmas season the college Oratorio Chorus presents Handel's "Messiah" or some other great sacred choral work.
 A concert tour by the A Cappella Choir is made during the Easter season.
 During commencement week an annual sacred musical concert is presented.
-The radio ministry of the college provides another important phase of musical training through the music ensemble which is a major feature of the broadcast presented each weekday from the campus.
+The radio ministry of the college provides another important phase of musical training.
 Other musical training is supplied through vocal and instrumental deputation groups, which travel over a wide area each year.